imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Initiatives/good traits/Sincerity and truthfulness.md

 2. **Honesty in Dealings**: A Muslim acts truthfully in all transactions, avoiding deceit.
 He [associates with people of integrity](docs/sidebar1/Processes/Hate%20the%20disobedient%20and%20love%20the%20obedient.md) and verifies their claims.
 3. [**Truthfulness in Determination**](docs/sidebar1/Processes/Renew%20your%20intentions%20and%20say%20basmalla.md): When a Muslim decides to act, he commits fully without hesitation.
 4. [**Keeping Promises**](docs/sidebar1/Processes/Honesty,%20Trust%20and%20figurative%20language.md): A Muslim honors his promises, avoiding the hypocrisy of breaking promises.
 5. [**Avoiding False Impressions**](docs/sidebar1/Processes/Avoid%20baseless%20assumptions.md): A Muslim is sincere in appearance and behavior, reflecting internal truth without displaying deceit, hypocrisy, or pretense.
+An exemple of this would be to not use words that could be interpreted wrongly or to not frequent sketchy places.

 ## Hypocrisy